the-turing-way/the-turing-way/book/website/community-handbook/bookdash.md

 ## Who Should Apply to Join the Book Dash

-We want participants to get the most out of our Book Dash events.
+We want participants to get the most out of our book dash.
 Therefore, we encourage applications from current members of our community, new and old (we mean in terms of experienced not age 😉).
 We want applicants to know about *The Turing Way*, how we work collaboratively and have a good idea of how they can contribute to our resource.

 This does not mean that you must have made a contribution before - it is more about having interacted with our community in some way so that you will be able to make a contribution during the Book Dash more easily, even if this is with the support of more experienced community members.

-If you have not interacted with our community before, but want to take part in a Book Dash - come to one of our community events such as [co-working sessions](https://the-turing-way.netlify.app/community-handbook/coworking/coworking-weekly.html) or the [collaboration cafe](https://the-turing-way.netlify.app/community-handbook/coworking/coworking-collabcafe.html#ch-coworking-collabcafe).
+If you have not interacted with our community before, but want to take part in a book dash - come to one of our community events such as [co-working sessions](https://the-turing-way.netlify.app/community-handbook/coworking/coworking-weekly.html) or the [collaboration cafe](https://the-turing-way.netlify.app/community-handbook/coworking/coworking-collabcafe.html#ch-coworking-collabcafe).
 This way, you will get to know about our project and understand more about how you could contribute during a Book Dash.

 ## Support In-Person, Hybrid and Remote Participation